pyRTX.core.utils_rt

 Embree3_init_rayhit(ray_origins, ray_directions)

-Initialize Embree 3 RayHit data structure for ray tracing queries.
+Initialize Embree 3 RayHit data structure.

 RTXkernel(mesh_obj, ray_origins, ray_directions)